How Pool Filter Sand Works: Complete Filtration Guide

 4. Return Flow: Filtered water flows up through the center pipe and back to your pool

 The key to this process is maintaining proper water flow velocity.
 Too fast, and particles don't have time to be trapped.
 Too slow, and you don't get adequate circulation.
-Most residential sand filters operate at 15-20 gallons per minute per square foot of filter surface area.
+Most residential sand filters operate optimally at 10-15 gallons per minute per square foot of filter surface area for conventional rate filtration (high-rate filters typically operate at 15-20 GPM per square foot).

 Particle Size Removal